f1rpo/Civ4EuroWorld/readme.txt

 Further material:
 * The Java program that I've used for generating the WBSave file.
 * Two screenshots from all-AI games on the half-finished map.
 In between these two games, India, China, Indochina and Mongolia were added.
+And a third screenshot, taken at game start, after adding Japan and North Eastern Siberia.